SixSenseMarine/.github/profile/README.md

 The following guidelines must be followed in setting up a project or creating new code files:

 * The [PlatformIO](https://platformio.org/) project structure must be used for all libraries.
-When starting a new library, us the 6-Sense Systems [PioTemplate.h](https://github.com/SixSenseMarine/PioTemplate/blob/main/lib/PioTemplate/include/PioTemplate.h).
+When starting a new library, us the Six Sense Marine [PioTemplate.h](https://github.com/SixSenseMarine/PioTemplate/blob/main/lib/PioTemplate/include/PioTemplate.h).
 * All classes must have seperate declaration files in the `/lib/MyLibrary/include/` folder with the definition in the `/lib/MyLibrary/src/` folder.
 * Each class, struct and enum must have its own declaration file (`MyClass.h`) and a definition file (`MyClass.cpp`) for implentation.